ctrachte/feedreader-TDD-practice/README.md

 # Project Overview
-## as part of [Udacity](https://www.udacity.com/)'s 'Grow with Google - FEND'

-In this project I was given a web-based application that reads RSS feeds.
+In [Udacity](https://www.udacity.com/)'s 'Grow with Google - FEND' program I was given a web-based application that reads RSS feeds.
 The original developer of this application clearly saw the value in testing, they've already included [Jasmine](http://jasmine.github.io/), however, I was expected to revise and finish adding all necessary suites/specs.

 # Getting Started